-The Responsible Carrier Program® (RCP) is a registered trademark of The American Waterways Operators, Inc. The AWO RCP is intended to improve marine safety and environmental protection in the tugboat, towboat and barge industry.
+The AWO Responsible Carrier Program is intended to improve marine safety and environmental protection in the tugboat, towboat and barge industry.
 The program aims to accomplish this objective by establishing preferred industry operating principles and practices as voluntary standards of conduct for tugboat and towboat companies.
 While the standards outlined in the Responsible Carrier Program meet or exceed current governmental standards for the operation of barges and towing vessels, they do not necessarily constitute an exhaustive catalogue of all potential safety practices that any particular company should undertake.
 Each company must determine for itself its own operational needs and the range of safety measures necessary to protect its employees, the public, and the environment.
 The program is not intended to supplant any existing safety procedures that a company may have in place in excess of the standards outlined herein.
 Finally, while the objective of the Responsible Carrier Program is to enhance safety and environmental protection in the tugboat and towboat industry, no program can be considered a panacea that will completely eliminate injuries, accidents or pollution incidents.
 The pursuit of better, safer operations through continuous improvement must always be the industry's goal.